Stuck on what to bring to Maui? Guest contributor Kyle Kroeger can help you get unstuck. He loves Maui – here’s his guide on how to pack for Hawaii.

 Maybe you have an early morning Hawaii excursion to rush off to, and you’d rather get a few extra zzz’s than wash your hair?

 Here’s where dry shampoo can save the day, taking care of oily and dirty hair.
-A premium beauty product on Amazon, VERB’s dry shampoo is vegan and aerosol-free and doesn’t leave a white or sticky residue.
+R&Co’s dry shampoo is vegan, free of harmful ingredients (like sulfates) and doesn’t leave a white or sticky residue.

 Shaving stuff.
 Make-up.
 Moisturizers.
 Hairbrush.
 Sunscreen.
 Keep it all organized in a toiletry bag!
-This pleather bag is top-rated on Amazon.
+This quality water-resistant bag is top-rated on Amazon.

-It has five zippered compartments, which can hold a ton of lotions and potions.
-The waterproof front pocket is great for keeping wet items separate.
-And the bag comes in a few colors – the blush pink is popular with women, but guys may prefer the brown, black or gray colors.
+It has four zippered compartments, which can hold a ton of lotions and potions.
+And the bag comes in a few colors – the blush pink is popular with women, but guys may prefer the black or gray colors.

 Set this bag down on the counter, or hang it up on the back of the bathroom door (the bag has a large hook).

 What to take to Maui for water activities